Image Generation Basics & Prompt Basics

 Steps define the number of iterations the AI should refine from the initial creation of your prompt.
 You can use a low amount to quickly generate and see the way your image is headed, or you can use more Steps to generate a full image.
 Too many Steps may also be counterproductive or no longer refine your generation.
 If you want to save Anlas you can keep Steps relatively low until you find a generation with a composition you like and use the Enhance button on it for further refinement.

-The Scale value indicates how much the AI will respond to your prompt and how much freedom it has to interpret.
+The Prompt Guidance value indicates how much the AI will respond to your prompt and how much freedom it has to interpret.
 A greater value can help the AI stick closer to the overall intent of your text prompt, but if set too high, it may have an adverse effect.

-Sometimes the Scale value will adjust how refined and strong the final generation will be: a lower Scale number can be more painterly, dreamy, and softer, while a higher Scale value provides more fine detail and sharpness.
+Sometimes the Prompt Guidance value will adjust how refined and strong the final generation will be: a lower Guidance number can be more painterly, dreamy, and softer, while a higher Guidance value provides more fine detail and sharpness.

 What is a Seed?

 The Seed specifies the exact way the AI calculates your individual image.
 Each random generation has a unique seed.
-You can copy the Seed by hovering over a generation and clicking the Seed number in the bottom left.
-Seed numbers can also be found in the filename of downloaded generations.
+You can copy the Seed to the Seed box by clicking the Seed number in the bottom right of a generated image.
+Seed numbers can also be found in the filename of downloaded generations and also their Exif data.

 Plugging in a previously generated Seed can assist the AI to generate in the same direction.